ashutoshmjain/gita/src/thought.md

 **Wouldn't they  relate to operating system as we do to primitive scriptures ?**

-> An operating system establishes rules to engage hardware resources - memory, storage and processor - for computer programs (digital beings).
+An operating system establishes rules to engage hardware resources - memory, storage and processor - for computer programs (digital beings).
 Scriptures define rules for us physical beings - rules for coexistence, respect for the elements, and gratitude.

->
-> From an intuitive interface standpoint, if we were to design one for the autonomous digital beings (AGIs), we may want to replicate our own three-tier interface.
+From an intuitive interface standpoint, if we were to design one for the autonomous digital beings (AGIs), we may want to replicate our own three-tier interface.
-> - Digital beings may see physical hardware as we see Earth - the motherly source of all life,
+ - Digital beings may see physical hardware as we see Earth - the motherly source of all life,
-> - Water as the software that surrounds most of the Earth just as operating system encapsulates the hardware.
+ - Water as the software that surrounds most of the Earth just as operating system encapsulates the hardware.
-> - Air as the information input and output (inhale and exhale) that they are designed to process - AGI applications.
+ - Air as the information input and output (inhale and exhale) that they are designed to process - AGI applications.

->
-> That may make one wonder - is our own interface (Earth, Water and Air) has a deeper meaning ?
+That may make one wonder - is our own interface (Earth, Water and Air) has a deeper meaning ?
 No wonder `Vaidik` scriptures focused on breathing techniques (`Pranayama`) - maybe the air that we breathe and the smell we inhale, is what we are here to process.
 Many interpretations of `Karm Yoga` believe that the `Karma` are the minimum set of actions that we must undertake to allow us focus on our breath - the purpose of life is to breathe.

 </div>

+---

+Invocation of the primal force, at neural levels, is an invitation to conflicting "thoughts" - to play all their cards.
+They fight, and they scheme against each other; or in favor of some.
+They hallucinate in groups and then more subgroups.
+They leave one sometimes fully vibrant, other times almost dead.  `Krishna Dwaipayana` was destined to churn thousands of insights from sages (`Rishies`) - old and new.
+Most of the time collectively converging onto "truth" but many other times conflicting.
+He catalogued their wisdom into four foundational spoken volumes - the `Vedas`.
+For this legendary work, he was conferred the coveted title in literature - `Ved Vyasa` (the chief editor of Vedas).

+This work, in itself, was virtuous enough to dedicate many lives; though `Dwaipayana` was just getting started !
+He was waiting for a divine [^divine] prompt.
+His purpose was to welcome the full-incarnation [^8th] of `Vishnu`, understand the wisdom 'as is', and preserve it in human mind through one of the most potent narratives ever told - [Bhagvad Gita](./bhagvadGita.md) - centerpiece of `Mahabharata`.

+> As a complimentary gift, to ensure everyone had fair access - anywhere anytime - he ushered humanity from spoken word to the written text - a new experiential universe of narratives.
+It was like commissioning the hypertext internet of that time.
+The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.

+In addition to the poetic excellence, `Gita` conjectured a new way of life - action orientation - `Karm Yoga` - the method to transmit value beyond the physical laws of nature.
+The big idea was - actions we do in this virtual world carry forward (or backwards) to the continuum with us.
+And that we instantiate into a new immersive narrative (new life) based on the sum total of our accrued `Karmik` collection.
+This idea was that central soul that made `Mahabharata` more than a narrative.
+It was probably the simplicity of the model - the reincarnation based on balanced ledger of `Karma` - that kept the readers glued.

 It is hard to say if `Dwaipayana's` work was premeditated, but it sure wasn't an accident.
 He came from a lineage of scholarly sages.
 His father `Maharishi Parāśara` spoke titles such as
 - `Krishi Parāśara` — The science of Agriculture;